 the MEMENTO MORI network

-You have reached hora-fugit.ORG, Lu's small hedonist hub on the World Wide Web, pretentiously titled the memento mori network.
-Navigation is on top, through chaos, theory (very clever, I know) and xxx.
+You have reached hora-fugit.ORG, Lu's small hedonistic hub on the WWW, pretentiously titled the memento mori network.
+Navigation is on top, through chaos, theory (so clever) and xxx.
 Enjoy your stay!

 nomine & thema